Jersey boy owns Beantown

 It’s easy to be both enamored of Bruce Springsteen and vaguely cynical about his sprawling, highly-staged concerts.
-But Springsteen gets credit for understanding how to make things personal — for his audience members, and his host cities.
-Springsteen might represent New Jersey, but he has a relationship with Boston, too; out of admiration for activist Lenny Zakim, he played an emotional renditon of “Thunder Road,” in 2002, at the dedication of the Zakim Bridge.
-For a rocker who guards his endorsements closely, Springsteen clearly knows when to make them count.
+But Springsteen gets credit for understanding how to make things personal -- for his audience members, and his host cities.
+Springsteen might represent New Jersey, but he has a relationship with Boston, too; out of admiration for activist Lenny Zakim, he played an emotional renditon “Thunder Road,” in 2000, at the dedication of the Zakim Bridge.
+And in his sold-out Fenway Park concerts this week, Springsteen demonstrated a particular knowledge and affection for Boston.